What is onychogryphosis?

 Treatment for onychogryphosis can be either conservative or operative, depending on its cause and symptoms .

 Excessive pressure or microtrauma to the nail bed can be minimised by selecting properly fitted footwear .

 Conservative treatment involves:

-If conservative treatment fails, nail avulsion followed by ablative or excisional matricectomy may be considered .
+If conservative treatment fails, nail avulsion may be considered followed by ablative or excisional matricectomy (surgically or chemically removing the proximal nail matrix at the base of the nail) .

 The Zadik technique or a V–Y advancement flap can be used to completely remove the nail matrix .
 The Syme method, whereby half of the terminal phalanx is removed with the nail fold, is rarely used .

 Onychogryphosis tends to recur after conservative treatment .
 For both clinical and cosmetic purposes, treatment can be repeated to keep the nail bed short and prevent secondary complications.
 The use of proper footwear to prevent excessive nail pressure on the nail bed is important.